openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

     yum remove -y epel-release
 ```

-or you can use the installation script `install_NEO_OCL_driver.sh` if you previously installed OpenVINO in the Dockerfile, where `INTEL_OPENCL` is the variable to store the default version of Intel® Graphics Compute Runtime for OpenCL™ Driver:
+or you can use the installation script `install_NEO_OCL_driver.sh` if you previously installed OpenVINO in the Dockerfile.
+The installation script will install the recommended version of GPU driver for the operating system in the image.

 ```sh
 WORKDIR /tmp/opencl